AppKeyz/AppKeyz-iOS/README.md

 ###Using the AppKeyz API Library only
 ------

-The AppKeyz library includes AFNetworing (thanks mattt) and UIDevice-with-UniqueIdentifier-for-iOS-5 (thanks gekitz).
+The AppKeyz library includes AFNetworing (thanks mattt), UIDevice-with-UniqueIdentifier-for-iOS-5 (thanks gekitz) and UIAlertView-Blocks (thanks jivadevoe).

 The AppKeyz library is setup as a singleton, so you can call the API from your view controller like so: